 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Calls made in jail are typically more costly than phone calls made outside of jail.
+Calls made in jail are typically more expensive than phone calls made outside of jail.
 There are certain restrictions about when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind lots of people want to use the phone – so you have to share.
 If you break the rules, phone privileges could be reduced or forbidden.

 The Upshur County Justice Center phone number is: 903-843-2541